hunglkt/3D-Anatomy-Atlas/README.md

   1 Manager

-  2 3D Modeler for 3D Model from Image - Document - XRay
+  2 3D Modeler for 3D Model from Image - Document - XRay (<a href="http://www.yumeiho-do.com/AtlasofHumanAnatomy.pdf">Atlas of Human Anatomy of Dr. Frank Netter</a>)

   1 Doctor checking